Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Results

 \subsection{Potential energy surfaces}

 Table \ref{tab:PES} gives the coordinates and values of the minima of the PES's, and compares those to the existing literature values.
-One sees that our approach is similar to earlier ones, with errors of the order of a few \%, compatible with our precision goal and with differences in methods of earlier works.
+Our approach is similar to earlier ones, with differences of the order of a few percent.
+Note that the geometry used for \ce{H2} might differ from one reference to another.
+Importantly, the computed observables derived from both the intermediate precision and more refined PESs yield differences that remain below the 10\% targeted precision threshold for JWST.
 Indeed, we expect all the neglected effects, in particular non-rigid molecules and non-Born-Oppenheimer perturbations, to be of that order of magnitude, as discussed in the so-called ``platinum" approximation \citep{van_der_avoird_intermolecular_1994, 2019JChPh.151g0901K}.

-Fits (see section \ref{sec:theofit}) were performed taking into account the symmetries of both H$_2$ and \ce{CO2}.
-For He collisions, $P_{\ell_1}(\cos\theta)$, $\ell=0,2,\ldots, 12$ were used.
+Fits (see section \ref{sec:theofit}), see \cite{Rist:2012aa}, were performed taking into account the symmetries of both H$_2$ and \ce{CO2}.
+For He collisions, $P_{\ell_1}(\cos\theta)$, $\ell_1=0,2,\ldots, 12$ were used.
 For H$_2$ collisions, we have $\ell_1=0,2,\ldots, 24$, $\ell_2=0,2, 4 ,6$ and total $\ell\leq 26$, resulting in 158 terms (see Eq. \ref{eq:fit1}).
 The quality of the fit for the $V_{\ce{H_2-CO2}}$ PES is discussed in detail in our previous work \cite{Wiesenfeld:2025aa}.
-Actual values are given in the data files (Appendix \ref{sec:tables}), in a format readable by the \YUMI\,code.
+The actual values are given in the data files (Appendix \ref{sec:tables}), in a format readable by the \YUMI\,code.

 In the radial coordinate $r$, fits are interpolated for $r_{\text{min}}\leq r\leq r_{\text{max}}$ using cubic spline coefficients.
 For $r<r_{\text{min}}$, the potential is extrapolated by an exponentially increasing function.
-For large distance, inverse power functions $C_n/r^n, \, n\geq 6$ were used for the main terms, with a limit $V>0.01$ cm$^{-1}$.
+For large distance, inverse power functions $C_n/r^n, \, n\geq 6$ were used for the main terms, with a limit $|V|>0.01$ cm$^{-1}$.

 The \ce{He-CO2} PES fit is precise, with an r.m.s. error of $\sim$0.01\% between $V_{\text{abinit}}$\, (see \autoref{fig:potential}) and $V_{\text{fit}}$.
 For the \ce{H2-CO2} PES fit, an r.m.s. error of 1\% is found.
 Lowering this error requires doubling the number of \abinit\, points, rendering the computation heavy.